StrassePY/Discord-Sync-Bot/README.md

 All commands are exposed under grouped namespaces defined in `interface/commands.py`.

 - `sync view` – Shows a dashboard-style view of synced guilds, registered commands, and disabled groups. ![demo](demos/sync-view.gif)
-- `sync disable-command <command> <guild|global>` – Disable a command for a specific guild or every guild and immediately re-sync.
+- `sync command disable <command> <guild|global>` – Disable a command for a specific guild or every guild and immediately re-sync.
-- `sync enable-command <command> <guild|global>` – Re-enable a command where it was disabled and re-sync the target guilds.
+- `sync command enable <command> <guild|global>` – Re-enable a command where it was disabled and re-sync the target guilds.
 - `debug ping` – Quick latency check that responds ephemerally.

 The guild and command autocompletes surface configured guilds and available command keys, making sync changes safe and discoverable.